PioniaPHP-project/pionia-docs/content/docs/documentation/7_security.md

 ### Permissions - Authorities

-There is are three ways to check if a user has a certain permission/authority.
+There are three ways to check if a user has a certain permission[s]/authority[ies].

 #### Using the `can` method